nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * [`| Update_operators of update_operator list`](#update_operators)
 * [`| Token_metadata_registry of address contract`](##token_metadata_registry)

-The full definition of the FA2 entry points in LIGO and related types can be found in [fa2_interface.mligo](./fa2_interface.mligo).
+The full definition of the FA2 entrypoints in LIGO and related types can be found in [fa2_interface.mligo](./fa2_interface.mligo).

-### Entry Point Semantics
+### Entrypoint Semantics

 #### `transfer`